Prescription Drug Plans

 Do I have a deductible?

-Every Medicare Part D Prescription Drug Plan (PDP) has 4 stages of coverage.
-Whether you purchase a standalone PDP or you have PDP coverage through your Medicare Advantage Plan, you will have 4 stages of coverage.
+Every Medicare Part D Prescription Drug Plan (PDP) has 3 stages of coverage.
+Deductible, Initial coverage and Catastrophic.
+The coverage gap has been eliminated effective 1/1/ 25.
+Whether you purchase a standalone PDP or you have PDP coverage through your Medicare Advantage Plan, you will have 3 stages of coverage.
+Once you hit the total out of pocket of $2000 , you will pay nothing for your prescriptions during the catastrophic coverage phase.
 For more detailed information on Medicare Part D Prescription Drug Plans and how the stages of coverage work, please visit our Part D Informational Page.

 What pharmacy may I use to fill my medications?

 Each Part D plan has designated ‘Preferred’ and ‘Standard’ Pharmacies.
 Using a preferred pharmacy often will have lower medication costs for you.
-Please contact HTA to find out which Pharmacies are preferred with your plan.
+Please log in to your Medicare.gov account which will list the preferred Pharmacies with your plan.

 I wish to use mail order to fill my medications.
 May I do this?